Emily Whitehurst: Career

 Whitehurst has made guest appearances on several other bands' recordings, including the song "My Town and Twins" on Guttermouth's record Gusto.
 She also performed guest vocal on her brother Logan's album, Goodbye, My 4-Track.
 Agent M performed a song with The Bouncing Souls when Tsunami Bomb supported them on tour.
 She performs on MxPx album, On the Cover II, for "Heaven is a Place On Earth".

-Emily Whitehurst and Jaycen McKissick (Tsunami Bomb / The Action Design) formed a new project dubbed Survival Guide.
-The band's debut 7-inch "Hot Lather Machine" was released on June 30, 2011 via Side With Us Records.
+Whitehurst and Jaycen McKissick (Tsunami Bomb / The Action Design) formed a new project dubbed Survival Guide.
+The band's debut 7-inch Hot Lather Machine was released on June 30, 2011 via Side With Us Records.
+Survival Guide's first album, Way To Go, was released in 2015 before the transition to becoming a solo act.
+Whitehurst's debut as a solo artist was marked by the release of an acoustic album, Live and Alone, followed by covers albums Request Hotline, Vol. 1 (RHV1) and Request Hotline, Vol1.5 (RHV1.5), the latter of which was released on 7" vinyl before being added to the digital release of full-length album, Request Hotline, Vol. 2 (RHV2) released on March 23, 2023.

+Whitehurst signed with Arizona-based indie record label Double Helix Records in September of 2022.
+RHV1.5 and RHV2 were collaborative releases with Whitehurst's own crowdfunded label Survival Guide Records.

 Family

 Whitehurst is from Los Banos, California.
 She is the sister of fellow musicians, the late Logan Whitehurst and Eliott Whitehurst of the northern California band Trebuchet.